huggingface/safetensors/README.md

 - Faster load: PyTorch seems to be the fastest file to load out in the major ML formats.
-However, it does seem to have an extra copy on CPU, which we can bypass in this lib [link](https://github.com/huggingface/safetensors/pull/33).
+However, it does seem to have an extra copy on CPU, which we can bypass in this lib by using `torch.UntypedStorage.from_file`.
 Currently, CPU loading times are extremely fast with this lib compared to pickle.
-GPU loading times can be sped up but are still hidden behind an environment variable (`SAFETENSORS_FAST_GPU=1`) because it hasn't received enough external scrutiny to be safe.
+GPU loading times are as fast or faster than PyTorch equivalent.
-But it does load roughly 2X faster than PyTorch on regular Linux hardware because of this extra CPU copy skip.
+Loading first on CPU with memmapping with torch, and then moving all tensors to GPU seems to be faster too somehow (similar behavior in torch pickle)

 - Lazy loading: in distributed (multi-node or multi-gpu) settings, it's nice to be able to load only part of the tensors on the various models.
 For